 Chris Foster, communications

-During this two-week closure, the Good To Go! website, MyGoodToGo.com, and the Good To Go! call center will be offline.
+SEATTLE – Drivers in Washington need to prepare for an approximately two-week closure of Good To Go!, the state’s tolling system, beginning June 18.
+During this time the Good To Go! website, MyGoodToGo.com, and the Good To Go! call center will be offline while a new system is launched for an improved customer experience.
 Customers will be unable to access their Good To Go! accounts, make a payment, or reach customer service.

 Drivers who use a toll road during the two-week closure will still be charged a toll.
-They won’t receive a bill in the mail or a charge to their account until Good To Go! reopens, at which point customers will have extra time to pay.
+They won’t receive a bill in the mail or a charge to their account until Good To Go! reopens, at which point customers will have at least two extra weeks to pay.

 Background on new Good To Go! system

 The current Good To Go! system was designed 10 years ago.
 Both technology and customer needs have changed significantly in that time.
 WSDOT awarded the contract to design and implement the new system to ETAN and the new contract to operate the call center to Shimmick.
 These updates will improve the customer experience by offering new payment options, new ways to manage accounts, more self-service features, improved notifications and improvements to MyGoodToGo.com.